guptuv/Conversation-Matrix/README.md

 > Modern historical chat app built with React, TypeScript & Supabase

-Conversation Matrix makes learning history engaging through AI-powered conversations.
-Ask about any historical event, person, or era, and get detailed, accurate responses in a modern chat interface.
+Conversation Matrix makes learning history engaging through AI-powered conversations, powered by a Large Language Model (LLM) specifically fine-tuned on Wikipedia's historical data.
+This specialized training means you get accurate, well-sourced responses about any historical event, person, or era, delivered through a modern chat interface.

+### AI Implementation
+The chat interface is backed by a fine-tuned LLM that:
+- Was trained on Wikipedia's comprehensive historical articles
+- Provides citations and sources for historical claims
+- Excels at historical context and connections
+- Maintains academic accuracy while being conversational
+- Updates responses based on verified historical sources

 ## Live Demonstration